Practical Examples

 Use Case Example: Products in an assembly line, “Keep alive” animation in Vegetation

 Point Instnacing may also be well suited for large number of animated point instances.
-Whilst the instance count and prototypes are fixed, the visibility of the instances is also animateable.
+Whilst the instance count and prototypes are fixed, the visibility of the instances is also animatable.
 In this example, time offsets on the referenced, animated point instancer are used to emulate the assembly of a product in an assembly line.

 Note: For very large amounts of animated points, it might be advisable to leverage valueclips animated array data so that loading of large timesamples can be deferred.